nalito223/CSS-Static-Site/README.md

 # Static Comp
 This individual static comp challenge was designed to develop our HTML/CSS muscles during the second term of the Turing program.
 The challenge took me about 3 hours.
-The objective was to create a static site that reflects the designer’s choice (image below) in layout, spacing, font, imagery, and color to the smallest detail.
+The objective was to create a static site that reflects the designer’s choice in layout, spacing, font, imagery, and color to the smallest detail.

 ## My work:
 [Click here to view site](https://nalito223.github.io/static-comp/)<br>